TechExeter/conference-2021/_speakers/jf-hector-labram.md

 <h3>Bio</h3>

-JF Hector Labram is the Principal Front-end Engineer at Kooth, and an IAAP-certified Web Accessibility Specialist.
+JF Hector-Labram is the Principal Front-end Engineer at Kooth, and an IAAP-certified Web Accessibility Specialist.
 Before learning to develop user interfaces, JF was a design strategist, user researcher and interaction designer.